VECV unveils intercity electric bus to cover 500 km | Technology

 VECV unveils intercity electric bus to cover 500 km

-VE Commercial Vehicles (VECV) on Wednesday unveiled a range of vehicles, including an intercity bus that can travel up to 500 kilometer with a mix of depot and 30-40 minute opportunity charging during a journey.
+VE Commercial Vehicles (VECV) on Wednesday unveiled a range of vehicles, including an intercity electric bus that can travel up to 500 kilometers with a mix of depot and 30-40 minute opportunity charging during a journey.

-VECV, a joint venture of Volvo Group and Eicher Motors, unveiled 13.5 meter long electric intercity coach, Eicher Pro 2049 electric 4.9 T GVW Truck, which it claims to be the longest EV in the segment.
+VECV, a joint venture of Volvo Group and Eicher Motors, unveiled 13.5 metres long electric intercity coach Eicher Pro 2049 electric 4.9 T GVW Truck, which it claims to be the longest EV in the segment.

 Meanwhile, Eicher unveiled LNG and CNG-based Eicher Pro 8055 truck that can switch to CNG fuel by a switch provided in the vehicle.
 Volvo Trucks showcased Volvo FM LNG 420 4X2 tractor.